KIT-Workflows/DFT-VASP/README.md

 **Fig 1** The DFT-VASP WaNo enables the performance of Density Functional Theory (DFT) calculations using the VASP code.
 It features an automated process for generating the `POTCAR` file after reading the `POSCAR` file.
 The user interface allows setting the `KPOINTS` and `INCAR` files and loading these input files in the Files-Run tab.

 ## 1. Python Setup
-To get this WaNo up and running on your available computational resources, have the below libraries installed on Python 3.6 or newer.
+To get this WaNo up and running on your available computational resources, you need to install the libraries below on Python 3.6 or newer.

 ```
 1. Atomic Simulation Environment (ASE).